fuzzybritches0/solarfidget/README.md

 > (\*\*):   When buying a set of batteries there is normally a charger
 >           included from which you can salvage male Molex plugs.\
 > (\*\*\*): all four parts can be found as .3mf files in the
->           design-solarfidget folder and can be imported directly into
+>           design-solarfidget/3mf folder and can be imported directly
->           the 3d slicer software.
+>           into the 3d slicer software.
 If you need to make changes to
 >           accommodate your own hardware, use the solarfidget.scad file
 >           to do so.